AlexErrant/Pentive/design-decisions/frontend.md

 In order to allow UI plugins to manipulate the DOM as they please, the UI framework must not use a virtual DOM.
 This eliminates many UI frameworks, leaving Svelte, VanillaJS, and Solid.

-Solid was chosen because it was faster than Svelte.
-(VanillaJS was rejected because Alex is a terrible web dev.)
-Students, particularly in less developed countries, have less powerful devices.
-There is absolutely no reason that a flashcard should be slow - even on the most basic systems.
-Users may also use many plugins, which will likely use different UI frameworks.
-Having a fast base UI framework will serve as a solid foundation for other UI components.
-Also, there are a few minor quirks with Svelte's custom element support [1](https://github.com/sveltejs/svelte/issues/3852), [2](https://blog.logrocket.com/build-web-components-svelte/#:~:text=my%2Dcard%3E-,Major%20drawbacks,-We%E2%80%99ve%20just%20learned), though [this](https://github.com/sveltejs/svelte/issues/1748) was the largest problem, since it means that it would be impossible to build the default UI out of custom elements - they would need to be _web components_.
-In contrast, ["Solid was born with the desire to have Web Components as first class citizens"](https://www.solidjs.com/guides/getting-started#web-components:~:text=Solid%20was%20born%20with%20the%20desire%20to%20have%20Web%20Components%20as%20first%20class%20citizens), and it shows.
+VanillaJS was rejected because Alex is a terrible web dev.
+Solid was chosen because it's faster than Svelte.
+It also uses run-time reactivity, compared to Svelte's build-time, which _may_ have benefits when dynamically loading plugins.
+Solid is more like a library than Svelte - calling Solid functions (e.g. `createEffect`, `Dynamic`) is simple and can be done from within other UI frameworks.
+(To be clear, I haven't tried calling any Svelte functions from inside a Solid child component.)
+Finally, Solid's components are thin (they're functions that can return a DOM element), which makes it easy to inject third party plugin components.

-There are many downsides to using Solid, including questionable SSR and a less mature ecosystem.
-The `app` doesn't need SSR, and custom elements allow us to steal components from other frameworks.
-Notably, this reasoning does _not_ apply to the `hub`.
-Despite this, I intend to use SolidJS there as well for consistency - we'll see if I come to regret this decision.
-[Solid's meta-framework](https://github.com/solidjs/solid-start), like [Svelte's](https://kit.svelte.dev/), is not production ready, though it looks like Kit will hit 1.0 soon.
+There are many downsides to using Solid, including a less mature ecosystem. `hub` uses [Solid-Start](https://github.com/solidjs/solid-start) which is in beta.
+We'll see if I come to regret this decision.

 # Plugins

-UI plugins are supported using [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements).
-A significant drawback, however, is that [custom elements have no security model](https://stackoverflow.com/q/45282601).
+Plugins work by swapping out registrations in the dependency injection container.
+A demo of the implementation can be found [here](../app/src/pluginManager.proofOfConcept.ts).
+I'm not overly fond of `bind(this)`; if anyone has a better design please let me know!

-In the future, Pentive may try to provide better security by wrapping the custom element or function in a sandboxed iframe.
+In the future, Pentive may try to provide better security by wrapping functionality in a sandboxed iframe.
 Until then, users must accept the risk that plugins may do nefarious things.
-Notably, it looks like [VS Code doesn't sandbox its plugins](https://stackoverflow.com/q/67493012), despite [the risk](https://snyk.io/blog/visual-studio-code-extension-security-vulnerabilities-deep-dive/) [[2]](https://www.reddit.com/r/vscode/comments/v0ak78/are_vs_code_plugins_safe/), so perhaps I should tone down my paranoia.
+Notably, it looks like [VS Code doesn't sandbox its plugins](https://stackoverflow.com/q/67493012), despite [the risk](https://snyk.io/blog/visual-studio-code-extension-security-vulnerabilities-deep-dive/) [[2]](https://www.reddit.com/r/vscode/comments/v0ak78/are_vs_code_plugins_safe/) [[3]](https://news.ycombinator.com/item?id=36029020), so perhaps I should tone down my paranoia.
 Certainly confining plugins to a browser environment is better than running arbitrary Python modules like Anki.
 It's a strict improvement.

 Plugins are NPM packages.
 Specify the entry point with [main](https://docs.npmjs.com/cli/v9/configuring-npm/package-json#main).
 Only _single file_ Javascript packages are supported.
-In other words, the entry point is the only Javascript file - it doesn't import any Javascript from adjacent files.
+In other words, the entry point is the _only_ Javascript file - it doesn't import any Javascript from adjacent files.
 (If you feel like fixing this limitation, first open an issue with your proposed architecture.
 Grep the codebase for 2D96EE4E-61BA-4FCA-93C1-863C80E10A93.)

 # Security